mamal72/lyricsify-mac/README.md

 <img alt="fa" title="fa" src="https://cdn.rawgit.com/mamal72/lyricsify-mac/master/screenshots/fa.png" width="480px">

+## Disclaimer

+This application works by scrapping **public** data from websites.
+This looks like simulating user actions in a web browser.
+Unfortunately, using a scrapper to fetch data from some websites may violate their terms.

+Please note that it's all your responsibility to use this app.

 ## Ideas || Issues
 Just fill an issue and describe it.
 I'll check it ASAP!